-- Morse Code and RTTY Keyer
+Mortty v4 CW and RTTY Keyer

 Morse Code and RTTY Keyer

-Unlike the full-featured – and more expensive – hardware solutions for CW and RTTY keying that are widely available to amateurs, Mortty is an inexpensive minimalist solution that depends upon the configuration and control features incorporated in popular logging and control programs.
+Unlike full-featured – and more expensive – hardware solutions for CW and RTTY keying that are widely available to amateurs, Mortty is an inexpensive solution that depends upon the configuration and control features incorporated in popular logging and control programs.
 This tiny box measures only 2 inches long and 1 inch square (50mm by 25mm).
-Mortty has two input connectors (a microUSB jack to connect a computer and a 3.5mm jack to connect a CW paddle) and one output connector (a 3.5mm jack that provides PTT, CW and FSK signals to your transceiver).
+The input end has a USB mini-B jack to connect a computer and a 3.5mm TRRS jack to connect a CW paddle.
+The output end has a CW speed pot; four LEDs for power, push to talk (PTT), Radio 1 and Radio 2 transmit; and a 3.5mm TRRS output jack that provides PTT, CW and FSK signals to your transceiver.

 - Rugged RFI-resistant metal enclosure

 - Flash upgradeable and software reconfigurable

 - For CW – No macro pushbuttons, no speaker.

 However… Morttyv4 includes an AUX I/O feature for an external device – like a sidetone speaker.
 See Appendix 4 of the manual for details.